rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 ### 2. Passing the destinations while making any event call:

-This approach is helpful when you want to send only a particular event to the specified destination(s) or if you want to override the specified destinations passed with the SDK initialization for a particular event.
+This approach is helpful when you want to enable/disable sending only a particular event to the specified destination(s) or if you want to override the specified destinations passed with the SDK initialization for a particular event.

 {% tabs %}
 {% tab title="Kotlin" %}